Chattanooga Connect Speakers

 Laura Chace

 Laura Chace was named President and CEO of ITS America in August 2021.
-Her focus is to promote policies that advance the development and safe deployment of intelligent transportation technologies throughout the United States to save lives and reduce crashes on U.S. roadways, reduce congestion, minimize transportation’s carbon footprint, and provide seamless mobility and transportation choices for all Americans.
+Her focus is to promote policies that advance the development and safe deployment of intelligent transportation technologies throughout the United States to save lives and reduce crashes on U.S. roadways, reduce congestion and emissions, and provide seamless mobility and transportation choices for all Americans.
 Previously, she served as the association’s Chief Operating Officer.

 Timothy Drake